 I have also tested the Hoka footwear which also sports a high level of rubber underfoot but the Hoka’s suit people with smaller, narrower feet which is not me.

 Now for the negatives.
 I could only really find one negative and that was the thick soft rubber compound that makes up the soles of the show that make these shoes so comfortable, wears more quickly than I would like.
-While I have only worn these shoes for around 4oo km based on the current wear rate, I estimate they will only last around 800 km before they lose support and grip.
+While I have only worn these shoes for around 4oo km based on the current wear rate, I estimate they will only last around 800 km before they lose support and grip (This pair of shoes ended up lasting 900km).
 Most of my trail trail runners will last at least 1000+ km.
 From my perspective, the comfort these shoes provide outweighs the shorter lifespan.

 These shoes won’t suit everyone but for me these shoes are one of the best I have used in the past three years and usually I test around 5-6 shoe models a year.
 Unless I can find something better, this shoe will accompany me on my long distance hikes during 2020.